vincentjames501/angular-cron-gen/README.md

 <cron-gen ng-model="cronExpression"
           options="cronOptions"
-          template-url="your optional, custom template (Defaults to a bootstrap 3 template)" cron-format="quartz (Currently only compatible with 'quartz')"
+          template-url="your optional, custom template (Defaults to a bootstrap 3 template)" cron-format="quartz (Currently only compatible with 'quartz' and defaults to 'quartz')" use-24-hour-time="true|false (Defaults to 'true')"
           ng-disabled="isCronDisabled">
 </cron-gen>
 ```